-Most trees and shrubs are considered a permanent feature of the garden, so don't be tempted to rush into planting them at the wrong time of year.
+Most trees and shrubs are considered a permanent feature of the garden, so don't be tempted to rush into planting them at the wrong time of year if you want the best results.
 Autumn is the ideal time for planting as the ground is moist but not yet hard and frozen.
 However, avoid planting trees and shrubs in waterlogged soil as this can damage the roots.

-If you miss autumn planting, wait until early spring when the ground is once again soft.
+If you miss autumn planting, wait until early spring after the last frost when the ground is once again soft.
 Note that shrubs and trees planted in spring will need watering more frequently than those planted in autumn.

 Planting flowers is a wonderful way to cheer up the garden (and yourself!) after a long, dark winter.
 All the plants on this list are colourful spring bloomers that will help dispel the winter blues.